 Finally, you may want to review one of the previous two parts of this article (button links below), or you may want to check out one of the other pages relevant to many neighborhood organizations (photo links below the buttons).
 Also check out pages on this site that are relevant to your particular issues.

-For further reading, please go to our Sitemap page and look for the link to a list of our neighborhoods topics a few paragraphs down.
+For further reading, please go to our Sitemap page and look for the link to a list of our neighborhoods topics in the yellow box a few paragraphs down.
+(There is an additional link for topics particular to distressed neighborhoods.)
 Or follow the links below to get you started.